 In general, charlatans of this category tend to reside in close proximity to you, but work elsewhere.
 The scammer tends to be gay and divorced, who has a very close person whom he is deeply in love with.

-Several months into your acquaintance, when both of you have got to know each other well enough, a horrendous thing happens to his close friend or relative – he is hospitalized in terrible state.
+Several months into your acquaintance, when both of you have got to know each other well enough, a horrendous thing happens to his close friend or relative – he is hospitalized in a terrible state.
 Your online friend, of course, does not want such a loss to occur and is now piled with medical bills he certainly cannot afford to pay.
 Now he modestly asks you for your financial assistance.
 He will surely pay you back as soon as he is able to.

 2. The Sense of Security Scam